-Develop personal scripts (see Leadership Collection Quick Tips on Personal Scripts) for when you cannot ignore it that take on the issue, call for it, and then keep going.
+Develop personal scripts (see Leadership Collection Quick Tips on Personal Scripts) for when you cannot ignore the issue.
 Developing effective personal scripts may vary by place and time-scripts that would work well in a departmental meeting with colleagues might not be as effective in a senior cabinet meeting.
 Keep your eyes open for examples that are helpful and that fit your persona and comfort level.
 Be persistent, pleasant, clear, and firm-even when you are calling someone out for an inappropriate remark.
 Assume the best intent and do not look for problems; you and the people around you are better served if you continue with professional courtesy and a focus on the objective.